Lustyn/jebsite-template/README.md

 ### React Compiler

 This template includes React Compiler (formerly React Forget) which automatically optimizes your React components for better performance without manual memoization.

-### React Router Hono Server

-The template uses React Router Hono Server for a flexible server runtime, providing a lightweight and performant foundation for your application.

 ### Shadcn Component System